jgoizueta/flt/README.txt

     BigDecimal.new(x.to_s)
   end

-Now we can mix BigDecimals and Decimals in expressions and convert from DecNum to BigDecimal:
+Which allows mixing the new type and Decimals in expressions and convert from DecNum to it:

   puts BigDecimal.new('1.1') + DecNum('2.2')      # -> 3.3
   puts DecNum('1.1').convert_to(BigDecimal)       # -> 0.11E1